When it comes to water damage restoration, it’s unfortunate that one of the best techniques in the industry is also one of the most underused.

 - Ensure no cavities are overlooked.
 Small spaces may go unnoticed, but leaving them unattended can breed mold and further damage.

 Let’s say you’re faced with a leak in a bathtub that’s spread.
 This could be treated with single or multiple drying chambers.
 By looking at your building schematic and testing for damage extent, you can decipher which is most efficient.
-If you decide on a single, you need to ensure airflow can circulate between all areas, but generally, it’s more efficient to have multiple drying chambers so that environments can be managed separately without diluting your drying efforts in unaffected spaces.
+If you decide on a single chamber, you need to ensure airflow can circulate between all areas, but generally, it’s more efficient to have multiple drying chambers so that environments can be managed separately without diluting your drying efforts in unaffected spaces.

 You can test additional areas with a thermos-hygrometer.
 If the surrounding areas have yet to be touched by the spreading damage, install a temporary barrier.
 This will save you from adding equipment to the job.
 Another benefit of these barriers is that they limit the dilution of your drying chambers.